Craps: Player bets

 Fire Bet: Before the shooter begins, some casinos will allow a bet known as a fire bet to be placed.
 A fire bet is a bet of as little as $1 and generally up to a maximum of $5 to $10 sometimes higher, depending on casino, made in the hope that the next shooter will have a hot streak of setting and getting many points of different values.
 As different individual points are made by the shooter, they will be marked on the craps layout with a fire symbol.

 The first three points will not pay out on the fire bet, but the fourth, fifth, and sixth will pay out at increasing odds.
 The fourth point pays at 24-to-1, the fifth point pays at 249-to-1, and the 6th point pays at 999-to-1.
 (The points must all be different numbers for them to count toward the fire bet.)
 For example, a shooter who successfully hits a point of 10 twice will only garner credit for the first one on the fire bet.
 Players must hit the established point in order for it to count toward the fire bet.
 The payout is determine by the number of points which have been established and hit after the shooter sevens out.

 Bonus Craps: Prior to the initial "come out roll", players may place an optional wager (usually a $1 minimum to a maximum $25) on one or more of the three Bonus Craps wagers, "All Small", "All Tall", or "All or Nothing at All."
 For players to win the "All Small" wager, the shooter must hit all five small numbers (2, 3, 4, 5, 6) before a seven is rolled; similarly, "All Tall" wins if all five high numbers (8, 9, 10, 11, 12) are hit before a seven is rolled.

 These bets pay 35-for-1, for a house advantage of 7.76%.
 "All or Nothing at All" wins if the shooter hits all 10 numbers before a seven is rolled.
 This pays 176-for-1, for a house edge of 7.46%.
 For all three wagers, the order in which the numbers are hit does not matter.
 Whenever a seven is hit, including on the come out roll, all bonus bets lose, the bonus board is reset, and new bonus bets may be placed.

 Multiple different bets

 A player may wish to make multiple different bets.
-For example, a player may be wish to bet $1 on all hard ways and the horn.
-If one of the bets win the dealer may automatically replenish the losing bet with profits from the winning bet.
+For example, a player may wish to bet $1 on all hard ways and the horn.
+If one of the bets wins, the dealer may automatically replenish the losing bet with profits from the winning bet.
 In this example, if the shooter rolls a hard 8 (pays 9:1), the horn loses.
 The dealer may return $5 to the player and place the other $4 on the horn bet which lost.
 If the player does not want the bet replenished, they should request any or all bets be taken down.